-The DBT Group
+In-Person DBT Group

 Dialectical Behavioral Therapy Skills Group for Women

 DBT stands for Dialectical Behavioral Therapy.
-DBT is a treatment approach that uses 4 main components which are distress tolerance, mindfulness, emotion regulation and interpersonal effectiveness.
+DBT is a structured treatment approach that uses 4 main components which are distress tolerance, mindfulness, emotion regulation and interpersonal effectiveness.

 Distress tolerance will help you cope better with painful events by building up your resiliency and giving you new ways to soften the effects of upsetting circumstances.